department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/Health Hub/Research/IA Tree Test 1/research-plan.md

 We would like to get complete responses from at least 50 Veterans, in distinct cohorts of fewer than 10 participants per cohort (per PRA).
 Each cohort will access the study using a unique URL.

-We’re using two trees, one for each hypothesis.
+We’re using three trees, one for each hypothesis, and one for the current site.

 ##### Research materials